A CRUCIAL DISTINCTION:

 Clearly, Ms Westfeldt's drawn-up heel was not something that she had merely been subconsciously doing as part of her habitual manner of use that she then simply realized she could stop doing at that particular instant.
 It was obviously a long-established condition of chronic tightness over which she had no direct control—resulting, as she said, from the surgery performed on her ankle during her youth in an attempt to help her cope with the effects of polio.
-This release of the tightness surely was due to the gradual build-up of the year's nearly daily work from Alexander's skilled hands in conjunction with her own conscious work on improving her manner and conditions of use both in the training course and in her everyday life.
+This conversion of local shortening into lengthening surely was due to the gradual build-up of the year's nearly daily work from Alexander's skilled hands in conjunction with her own conscious work on improving her manner and conditions of use both in the training course and in her everyday life.

 Of course, a main feature of conditions of use—maybe even more so than with the tensions and collapsings we make in our habitual manner of use—is that we don't usually, and often can't, feel our poor conditions of use in the early stages of learning and training in the Technique because of our faulty sensory appreciation.
 Many of our ingrained tightnesses and flaccidities have often existed in us for so long that, if perceived at all, they "feel right and natural," to use Alexander's oft-repeated phrase.
 Sometimes they can also harbor elements of strong emotion and attitudes; and we usually don't even begin to understand how deeply seated these conditions have been until they actually begin to change.
 Until then, it is easy to think that no particular improvement needs to happen other than in our manner of use.
 Accordingly, it's unlikely that, as teachers, we can assess what changes in conditions need to happen in our pupils and trainees or understand how to direct them with our hands toward those changes unless we've experienced enough improvement in our own conditions of use to know what we're looking for in those we work on.
-Being able to introduce people to the concepts of the Technique is one thing; but knowing what is required for taking them toward an "integrated (normal) working of the postural mechanisms" is quite another.
+Being able to introduce people to the concepts of the Technique is one thing (as is mainly, or exclusively the case in the tpe of group work begun by Ms Barstow and pepetuated by the teachers she trained); but knowing what is required for taking them toward an "integrated (normal) working of the postural mechanisms" is quite another.
 It is worth quoting here what Alexander writes about "conditions" in Chapter V of The Use of the Self ("Diagnosis and Medical Training," p.
 82):